elvisonob/js-functions-understanding/answers.md

 Question 8: Since the function is returning the sum of num1+num2, the answer stored in the result variable will be 14

 Result:14

+Question 9: If the console is logged out, i think num3 will come out as undefined because it wasn't passed to the argument in the function.

+Resule:undefined
+Update:I got part wrong, but i understood when Lewis explained to me.